 Final Thoughts On How Many Words You Can Say Per Minute

-Your speaking speed isn’t fixed, it’s something you can change with time.
-By utilizing our guidelines, not only can you determine your words-per-minute rate, but you can also refine your speech to be more composed, captivating, and effective for your listeners.
+Your speaking speed isn’t fixed; it can change with time.
+Utilizing our guidelines, you can determine your words-per-minute rate and refine your speech to be more composed, captivating, and effective for your listeners.

 Other sources: